|

 Budapest’s public transportation is well-developed, so it’s worth taking advantage of it.

-- Széchenyi Bath is the largest medical bath and one of the most visited ones in Europe.
+Széchenyi Bath is the largest medicinal bath in Europe.

 More interesting and useful tips